DanielSmith/alap/README.md

 You can combine these, such as `#my_favorite_cars, #fave_cities, #fave_airports` to build up a menu - all taken from definitions elsewhere on the page.

+### Reserved for future use

+Along with bare words, '.', and '#', the '@' symbol will be used in the future.
+The intended functionality is to refer a Macro.
+A Macro will be like defining `data-alap-linkitems`, except it will be in the JSON Config object.
+It will also provide the ability to override settings for the anchors where it used.

+"image" is reserved for future use in an item object.
 ### Combining things

 As you may have guessed, you can combine different types of specifiers, in order to build up a menu item list: